vert-x3/vertx-web-site/src/site/blog/posts/vertx3-web-easy-as-pi.md

 author: pmlopes
 draft: true
 ---
-[Vert.x Web](http://vertx.io/docs/#web) distinguishes itself from traditional application servers like J2EE by just being a simple extension toolkit to [Vert.x](http://vertx.io/docs/#core), which makes it quite lightweight and small but nevertheless very powerful.
+[Vert.x Web](http://vertx.io/docs/#web) distinguishes itself from traditional application servers like JavaEE by just being a simple extension toolkit to [Vert.x](http://vertx.io/docs/#core), which makes it quite lightweight and small but nevertheless very powerful.

-One can create simple applications targeting IoT devices such as Raspberry Pi without having to write much code but still very fast as it is expected from any Vert.x application.
+One can create simple applications targeting _small_ devices such as Raspberry Pi without having to write much code but still very fast as it is expected from any Vert.x application.

 Lets for example think of making a realtime cpu load visualization web app.
 For this example we need a few things: